SysKitTeam/docs-point/docs/configuration/customize-emails.md

 Here you can:

-* **Download Templates (1)** - clicking this downloads a zip file containing all e-mail templates included in your Point.
+* **Download Templates (1)** - clicking this downloads a zip file containing all e-mail templates included by default in Point.
 The zip file you receive contains two folders:
   * **Default** - this folder always contains the original built-in templates.
   * **Custom** - this folder is included only when there are customized templates and contains the modified templates.
 * **Upload Templates (2)** - clicking this lets you upload a zip file containing your modified templates to apply them.
 Two rules apply: